DeepLabCut/DeepLabCut/docs/functionDetails.md

 (.csv), which in turn can be imported in many programs, such as MATLAB, R, Prism, etc.; This flag is set to ``False`` by default.
 You can also set a destination folder (``destfolder``) for the output files by passing a path of the folder you wish to write to.

+As of 2.0.8+: you can extract multiple bodyparts, although there is no support for plotting or further analysis at this time; i.e. if you want to extract 3 snouts (as in [Figure 4 of Mathis et al, 2018 Nature Neuroscience](https://www.nature.com/articles/s41593-018-0209-y/figures/4)), you can edit the config.yaml file to contain ``num_outputs=3``.
+Then, when you run ``deeplabcut.analyze_videos`` it will extract the top three points (i.e. the 3 x, y, and likelihoods) and save this to the .h5 output file.

 #### Filter data:

-You can also filter the predictions with a median filter (default; **NEW** as of 2.0.7) or with a [SARIMAX model](https://www.statsmodels.org/dev/generated/statsmodels.tsa.statespace.sarimax.SARIMAX.html), if you wish.
+You can also filter the predictions with a median filter (default; **NEW** as of 2.0.7+) or with a [SARIMAX model](https://www.statsmodels.org/dev/generated/statsmodels.tsa.statespace.sarimax.SARIMAX.html), if you wish.
 This creates a new .h5 file with the ending *_filtered* that you can use in create_labeled_data and/or plot trajectories.

       deeplabcut.filterpredictions(config_path,[‘fullpath/analysis/project/videos/reachingvideo1.avi’])
   An example call: